IuryAlves/awesome-graphic-novels/CONTRIBUTING.md

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - The pull request and commit should have a useful title.
-- Pull Requests without a personal comment will not be accepted until one is added.